Success You Can Measure.

 Curtin University, Singapore

-My research conducted a comparative analysis of the drivers of financial performance of top real estate companies in India and Singapore.
-By applying advanced econometric techniques, I identified the key variables influencing profitability across both markets.
-This paper was successfully published, and the experience gave me the confidence and academic foundation that helped me secure admission to Curtin University Singapore.
+Conducted a comparative analysis of financial performance drivers of top real estate companies in India and Singapore using econometric techniques, identifying key factors influencing profitability.
+The research was published and strengthened my academic foundation, helping me secure admission to Curtin University Singapore.

 Research Topic